|WSU College of Nursing |

 - MS in Experimental Psychology, Washington State University, Pullman, WA

-- BA in Psychology and Sociology, Whitworth University, Spokane, WA
+- BA in Psychology (with honors), Whitworth University, Spokane, WA

 - Design and Analysis Special Interest Group, National Drug Abuse Treatment Clinical Trials Network, 2012-present

 - Evaluation, Measurement, Statistics (APA Division 5), 2010-present

 - National Institutes of Health Loan Repayment Program Awardee, Clinical Research (National Institute of Drug Abuse/National Institute on Alcohol Abuse and Alcoholism), August 2014

 - National Institutes of Health Fellow, Summer Institute on Randomized Clinical Trials, Sponsored by the National Heart, Lung and Blood Institute (NHLBI) and the Office of Behavioral and Social Science Research (OBSSR), July 2014

 - Associated Students of Washington State University Spokane, Student’s Choice Award for Faculty Excellence, 2012

 - Early Career Travel Award, sponsored by the National Institute on Drug Abuse (NIDA), the National Institute on Alcohol Abuse and Alcoholism (NIAAA), and the American Psychological Association (APA) Divisions 28 (Psychopharmacology and Drug Abuse) and 50 (Addictions), 2012

 - Graduate Student Excellence Award, awarded by the Department of Psychology at Washington State University